 (xvii) Ensure that post-mortems are carried out on dead chicks.

-Poultry needs good home because of the following reasons:
+Poultry management needs good home because of the following reasons:

 (i) This is to protect birds against adverse weather conditions.

-(ii) It is also to protect birds against disease attacks.
+(ii) helps to also to protect birds against disease attacks.

 (iii) It assists to keep birds in age groups for proper management.